 Medical billing errors are common and are a result of various discrepancies occurring while submitting claims.
 These errors can prove to be extremely costly to the practice.
-Same is the case with pharmacies that due to numerous errors end up leaving a lot of revenue on the table.
-Pharmacy billing get tedious to a larg e extent with billing requirements being different calling for experts in order to ensure smooth claim submission.
+The same is the case with pharmacies that due to numerous errors end up leaving a lot of revenue on the table.
+Pharmacy billing gets tedious to a large extent with billing requirements being different calling for experts to ensure smooth claim submission.

-Errors in pharmacy billing are replete and it is better to be aware of the potential errors that take place in order to avoid them for a full reimbursement.
+Errors in pharmacy billing are replete and it is better to be aware of the potential errors that take place to avoid them for a full reimbursement.

 - Errors are in the making when medications are dispensed by the pharmacies with no billing unit standard (BUS) from the NCPDP or have applied a non-conforming NCPDP billing unit for pharmacy transactions.
 These can cause difficulties during reimbursement adjudication.

-- Dispenser confusion arising over whether to bill a product labeled as a kit as Each, Grams or MLs result into a billing errors covering kits, which are more complex to resolve.
+- Dispenser confusion arising over whether to bill a product labeled as a kit as Each, Grams, or MLs results in a billing error covering kits, which are more complex to resolve.

-Billing unit errors have had serious impact when there is an involvement of state Medicaid agencies, as overpayment or underpayment of rebates could possibly generate a fraud investigation by the state or CMS.
-Discrepancies in billing can prove highly disruptive and get time consuming to resolve issues.
-Hence an understanding of the plausible errors can help avoid
+Billing unit errors have had a serious impact when there is an involvement of state Medicaid agencies, as overpayment or underpayment of rebates could generate a fraud investigation by the state or CMS.
+Discrepancies in billing can prove highly disruptive and get time-consuming to resolve issues.
+Hence an understanding of the plausible errors can help avoid them.